Adan-Macias/ESPN_Project/README.md

  # SQL Queries:
  #### Multiple sub tables were generated from scrapped website data using queries
   - Query results packed into seperate DataFrames and dumped into Excel files.
-  - Built-In Python sqlite3 For Fast Temporary Data Filtering/Extraction
+  - Built-In Python sqlite3 for fast temporary data Filtering/Extraction

 # Excel and Dataframes:Data Storage/Results
   - **NFL_Stats.xlsx** contains all scrapped HTML tables from ESPN URL.